fsasaki/word2vec-metadata-records/readme.md

 As of writing, the SPARL endpoint from the Econstor project has been used.
 The data from that endpoint can be loaded via the script sparql_query.py

-## Step 2: train a model
+## Step 2: train models

 Run training_model.py .
 This script calls helper functions from another script: preprocess_sparql_output.py.

-Various parameters for the model (including the path of the output file) can be set in training_model.py, by adapting this line:

-'''
-training(documents,size=20,sample=6e-5,mincount=20,negative=20,outputname="models/foo.model")
-'''
+training_model.py calls the parameters for models defined in training-settings.csv.

 ## Step 3: analyse all models